 SPELLING: 5th grade began our year from the Rebecca Sitton Spelling Program book, where we access each week on a new spelling list of words, and learn about a new word skill as well.
 Students are not only graded on these weekly assessments, but also on how well they use these words in their daily written work.
 (Proofreading is highly encouraged!) *We will then transition into spelling words from our Worldly Wise weekly lesson on-line.

-Well, I think December’s Newsette has run out of news…..until January.
+Well, I think February’s Newsette has run out of news…..until March.
 I just want all of you to know how fortunate and blessed I am to have the opportunity to help guide your child, with you as partners, through this new year.

-Here’s to a positive and most productive year together.
+Here’s to a positive and most productive year together again in 2018.
 I wish to thank you for all that you do for your child’s educational journey.
 Since you are their primary teachers, I’m honored to be on the same team!

 Blessings to all of you, and may 2018 continue to be filled with much health, happiness, and peace.